Student COVID-19 Vaccination

 Students: It's Your Turn To Stop COVID-19

-Registering for your vaccine is easy - and over 5,000 University of Arizona students have already been vaccinated so far.
-Click the link below to make an appointment.
+Getting your vaccine is easy - and over 17,000 University of Arizona students have already been vaccinated so far.
+COVID-19 vaccines are safe, effective, and our best shot to end the pandemic.
+We strongly encourage vaccination to protect yourself and the community.

 Other Options For Getting A Vaccine: